Him188/Notes-for-CAIE/Physics/Electricity_Kinematics.md

 # Electricity

+#### Kirchhoff's laws
+\[ˈkɜrkhɔf\]

+`Kirchhoff's 1st law`: Sum of currents into a junction IS EQUAL TO
+Sum of currents out of junction
+> Kirchhoff’s 1st law is another statement of the law of conservation of charge

+`Kirchhoff's 2nd law`: Sum of e.m.f.s in a closed circuit IS EQUAL TO
+Sum of potential differences

+> Kirchhoff’s 2nd law is another statement of the law of conservation of energy

 #### Newton's laws

 `Newton's 1st law`: ++If a body is at rest it remains at rest or if it is in